OrangeSunProgramming/Heart-Disease-Detection/README.md

 ### Evaluation
 - **Threshold Optimization**: Found the best threshold to maximize the F1 score, balancing recall and precision.

+# Heart Disease Detection Using CNN

+This project aims to develop a Convolutional Neural Network (CNN) for the multi-label classification of heart disease using the BMD-HS dataset.
+The goal is to identify positive cases of heart disease with high recall while maintaining a balance with precision.

+## Dataset
+The BMD-HS dataset contains over 800 heart sound recordings classified into six categories, including common valvular diseases and healthy samples.
+The dataset includes multi-label annotations, echocardiographic data, and rich metadata.

+## Key Features
+- **Multi-label annotations**: Capture unique disease states.
+- **Echocardiographic data**: Provide additional diagnostic context.
+- **Diverse demographic representation**: Gender-balanced collection.
+- **Balanced class representation**: Address class imbalance issues.
+- **Rich metadata**: Enable in-depth research and potential discovery of new correlations.
+- **Multi-disease data**: Reflect real-world scenarios with multiple valvular diseases.

+## Project Structure
+- **data**: Contains the dataset files.
+- **images**: Contains images of feature maps and threshold graphs.
+- **src**: Contains the source code files.

+## Methodology

+### Data Preparation
+- **Preprocessing**: Applied various preprocessing techniques to clean and normalize the data.
+- **Data Augmentation**: Initially applied data augmentation techniques but found that it introduced noise, leading to suboptimal results.
+Therefore, data augmentation was not used in the final model.

+### Model Architecture
+- **CNN Model**: Developed a CNN model optimized using the Optuna TPE algorithm.
+- **Hyperparameter Tuning**: Used Optuna's TPE algorithm to maximize the F1 score, balancing recall and precision.
+- **Early Stopping**: Implemented early stopping with a patience of 20 to monitor validation loss and restore the best weights.

+### Training
+- **Class Imbalance Handling**: Used sample weights to balance the dataset during training.
+- **Evaluation Metrics**: Calculated weighted F1 score during training and macro F1 score after applying sample weights.

+### Custom Metrics
+Due to the deprecation of TensorFlow Addons (TFA), I created custom implementations for the F1 score and Hamming loss.
+These custom metrics were essential for evaluating the model's performance in a multi-label classification setting.

+### Evaluation
+- **Threshold Optimization**: Found the best threshold to maximize the F1 score, balancing recall and precision.

+### Reasoning and Analysis

+In this project, the primary goal was to identify all positive labels as accurately as possible.
+Given the critical nature of heart disease diagnosis, it was essential to prioritize recall (sensitivity) to ensure that all potential cases of heart disease were identified, even if it meant sacrificing some precision.
+This approach minimizes the risk of missing a true positive case, which could have severe consequences for patient health.

+To achieve this, I implemented the Optuna TPE algorithm to maximize the F1 score, which balances recall and precision.
+The F1 score was chosen as the optimization metric because it provides a harmonic mean of precision and recall, ensuring that both metrics are considered.

+During training, I applied an early stopping callback to monitor the validation loss and stop training if the model stopped improving, with a patience of 20 epochs.
+This helped prevent overfitting and ensured that the model could generalize well to the validation dataset.

+I initially experimented with data augmentation techniques to increase the diversity of the training data.
+However, I found that data augmentation introduced noise and led to suboptimal results.
+Therefore, I decided to train the model without data augmentation, which yielded better performance.

+One significant challenge was the imbalanced nature of the dataset.
+To address this, I used a weighted average for the F1 score during training, as it is less impacted by class imbalance compared to macro or micro averages.
+Additionally, I calculated sample weights to balance the dataset during training.
+After training, I used the macro average for the F1 score, as it is more appropriate when the dataset is balanced.

+After training the model, I evaluated its performance on the validation dataset and created a function to find the best threshold that maximized the F1 score.
+This further helped in identifying more positive cases while maintaining a balance with precision, which is crucial in the medical field.

+Given the multi-label nature of the task, several challenges arose during the project, leading to lower metric results.
+However, by applying the techniques described above, I was able to create a more effective model for heart disease detection.

 ## Results

 | Metric       | Value Before Threshold Optimization | Value After Threshold Optimization |